makhaller/MulensModel_Crash_Course/README.md

 A beginner-friendly exploration ofMulensModel, a Python package formodeling gravitational microlensing events.

 This repository documents my initial familiarization with MulensModel and itsapplication to exoplanet microlensing.
-It progresses from installing andtesting the package to working with real photometric observations and comparingdifferent physical microlensing models.
+It progresses from installing and testing the package to working with real photometric observations and comparingdifferent physical microlensing models.

 ## Purpose and scope